Old(ish)

 This photo is a cheat.
 Not my table, nor my cake.
 I’m just trying to class up my trashy booze cake post.

-There is a delightful corner of the internet populated by smiley midwestern moms who insist that you start adding Fireball Cinnamon Whisky to your autumn baking right now.
+There is a delightful corner of the internet populated by smiley midwestern moms insisting that you add Fireball Cinnamon Whisky to your autumn baking right now.

 A 1980s classic from Canada (go team!)
 Fireball Cinnamon Whisky is delicious in a ‘I just ate a zillion cinnamon hearts’ kind of way and its very existence offends whisky purists, which I consider a plus.
 Those tiresome, brown liquor-loving bores didn’t do Wild Cherry Jell-O shots in university and it shows.